 Why Ingredients Matter: From Wax to Wick

+So I started making my own.
+Not just for the beauty, but for the wellness.
 I didn’t want candles that were “clean-ish.”
 I needed candles that were truly safe.
 Safe enough for someone like me.
 I tested different waxes until I found one that didn’t make me wheeze.
 Coconut apricot.
-It burns slow and clean, with no soot or toxins.
+It burns slow and clean, with very little soot or toxins.
 Just a soft shimmer and even melt.
-That’s the wax I use.
-The kind I trust in my home, around my family, around me.
+That’s the wax I trust in my home, around my family, around me.

 The Comfort of a Gentle Crackle

-For Those Who Want to Know What’s in the Jar
+Know What’s in the Jar

 Because this isn’t just about candles.
 It’s about how we care for ourselves.
 How we honor our wellness, our stories, and the spaces we call home.

-What’s in the jar matters—because we do.
+What’s in the jar matters, because our stories and memories do.

 - Lori